Advance Notice of Proposed Rulemaking: State Guidelines for Greenhouse Gas Emissions From Existing Power Plants

 What is this Advance Notice of Proposed Rulemaking?

 An ANPRM is a preliminary step that precedes a possible rulemaking proposal.
-The purpose an ANPRM is to provide early notice of a planned rulemaking and to obtain information from the public.
+The purpose an ANPRM was to provide early notice of a planned rulemaking and to obtain information from the public.
 Sometimes an agency uses an ANPRM as a means to delay issuing a regulatory proposal.

 The roles and responsibilities of the states and EPA in implementing the relevant portion of the Clean Air Act [section 111(d)], including the role of a state in setting emission standards